 Literally just down the street from the Martinsville downtown square, this 90 acre park features a two-mile hike through the hilly forest, numerous play areas and shelter houses and even a scenic pond at the base of the hill.
 You’ll easily forget you’re still in town!
 Check our calendar for fun upcoming events like Pumpkins in the Park.

-If you’re in the area on the right weekend, don't miss the Link Observatory Space Science Institute and their monthly public program.
+If you’re in the area on the right weekend, don't miss the Link Observatory Space Science Institute and their monthly open hours.
 The facility is located atop Observatory Hill, just off Highway 67, and is surrounded by forest.
 If the gate is open, you're welcome to drive in and look around!
-After viewing colorful leaves all day, be sure to enjoy the evening lecture at the Mooresville Public Library, then head up after the program to view the stars as well, if the weather proves cooperative that night, then on the third Thursday of each month, they're open during daytime hours from 9 am to 4 pm.
+They're open at least twice each month - on the first Saturday of the month beginning at 8 pm, the observatory is open for public viewing if the weather proves cooperative that night, then on the third Thursday of each month, they're open during daytime hours from 9 am to 4 pm.
 Stop by and learn about the history of this hidden gem from the experts!

 Morgan-Monroe State Forest

 For the serious forest-lover, this state-owned property offers thousands of acres to explore.
 Two 10-mile trail loops offer the opportunity to get up close and personal with the fall color!
 Don’t worry, if you’re not quite that serious, a shorter hike, a picnic or a drive through the forestry property are also great ways to see this beautiful, mature hardwood forest.
 Camping is available as well for those looking for a longer visit.